Kashmita Prasad, AMFT/APCC

 I am a bilingual therapist (English/Hindi) with an Integrative Approach.
 I have worked in many settings such as school, community mental health and private practice and from my experience I have learned to develop individualized care best on the clients needs and concerns.

 I love to work with adolescents, transitional age youth, adults, families and couples and work with issues such as anxiety, depression, post traumatic stress disorder, life transitions, spirituality and cultural issues.
+I am LGBT aware and affirming.

 Her fee is $140 for individuals and $160 for couples/family and she accepts Cigna.